TobyLobster/Grime6502/README.md

 the code at https://www.youtube.com/watch?v=71-iRVYH6aY for reference.

 The code has now been expanded to allow keyboard controls as well as joysticks, and fixes were made to the initialisation, the sound, the joystick code, and the random number routine.
-Some optimisations were also made to rendering font characters and sprites, and to set the game speed to a reasonable rate.
+Some optimisations were made to rendering font characters and sprites, and to set the game speed to a reasonable rate.

 None of the gameplay has been changed.

 ## Requirements
 * The beebasm assembler
+* Python 3

 ## Usage
     python3 build.py